surminus/blog/_posts/2017-08-27-disconnect-to-reconnect.md

 for sunbathing which I find an extremely soothing activity with music because the music becomes the focus.

-## "I need a 2FA device"
+### "I need a 2FA device"

-Actually, this is the most compelling reason to keep a smart device.
+This is the most compelling reason to keep a smart device.
 Compelling, but kind of saddening.

 For the time-being, I'm taking a risk and using SMS where possible or storing codes elsewhere.

-## "Internet banking is really useful"
+### "Internet banking is really useful"

 It really is, and it really helped me in keep in touch with my finances.

 But there are other methods, and maybe I'll become less obsessive about money.

-## "I won't have a camera"
+### "I won't have a camera"

 If I get so desperate to take pictues I can buy a digital camera.
 I mostly only take pictures of my cat, anyway, and she's getting fed up of the paparazi at home.

-## "I won't be able to keep up to date with work email when I'm not at work"
+### "I won't be able to keep up to date with work email when I'm not at work"

 Just kidding.

-## "I won't be able to watch news about Donald Trump and Brexit unfold in real time"
+### "I won't be able to watch news about Donald Trump and Brexit unfold in real time"

 Shame.

-# Long-term consequences
+## Long-term consequences

 I'm not sure how I will judge it helps yet, but I am convinced there are not enough warnings for a trend I find extremely worrying.